 Energy, including utilities, exploration, production and distribution risks are underwritten, but not downstream refining exposures.
-The marine book consists of the traditional classes including hull, cargo, specie, war, fine art and marine and energy liabilities, both in conjunction with physical damage lines and on a standalone basis.
+The marine book consists of traditional classes including hull, cargo, specie, war, fine art and liability, both in conjunction with physical damage lines and on a standalone basis.
 The syndicate has a small worldwide treaty account split between catastrophe excess of loss and risk excess business.

-A worldwide casualty book is written via Lloyd's approved consortia, which includes a small product recall account and is now in its sixth year.
-The syndicate underwrites an accident and health account covering both sports and general personal accident business; and a cyber book predominantly through participation on another Lloyd's approved consortium and quota share reinsurance placements.

-Finally, a political risks account covering contract frustration, credit and political risks was added to the portfolio in late 2016.
+The syndicate underwrites an accident and health account covering both sports and general personal accident business; and a cyber book predominantly through participation on a Lloyd's approved consortium, a London Market binding authority and a quota share reinsurance placement.
+A political risks account covering contract frustration, credit and political risks was added to the portfolio in late 2016.